marcus-crane/utf9k/src/content/blog/2021-04-27-dropbox-is-way-too-clingy.md

 ---
-title: "Dropbox is way too clingy"
+category: "blog"
 date: 2021-04-27T18:50:00+13:00
+description: "A post in which I post about how involved the Dropbox cancellation process is."
 slug: "dropbox-is-way-too-clingy"
-description: "A post in which I post about how involved the Dropbox cancellation process is."
-category: "blog"
 tags:
   - "apps"
   - "cancellation"